opack/ymn-engraver/README.md

         partSeparator: /\-/g,
       }
     }
+  * Put all 3 tabs (edition, engraving, options) content in other html files
 * Bugfixes
+  * ymn-sheet width should be exact to the value of the score and not span through all of the parent
   * Draw the beat bar only if it is not the last of its measure.

 # Developing